hunvreus/devpush-website/docs/basics/deployments.md

 ## Rollback

-You can swap the active deployments for any environment, allowing you to intantly rollback changes that may be causing issues.
+You can swap the active deployments for any environment, allowing you to instantly roll back changes that may be causing issues.